Yesan County

-Yesan (/ko/) is a county in South Chungcheong Province, South Korea.
+Yesan County (/ko/) is a county in South Chungcheong Province, South Korea.
 Famous people from Yesan include independence fighter Yoon Bong-Gil.

 Sudeoksa, a head temple of the Jogye Order of Korean Buddhism, is located on the southern slopes of Deoksungsan in Deoksan-myeon, Yesan County.
 Its main hall is daeungjeon (大雄殿), Korea's oldest wooden building and National Treasure 49.

 In 2009, Yesan was designated a "slow city," one in which traditional cultures and communities are preserved.